 A Student-Run Restaurant in the Heart of Campus

-When guests dine at North Fork, they are active in educating tomorrow's hospitality leaders.
-While guest satisfaction is what we train for, the overall goal of the Training Kitchen is to advance the education of our students.
+When guests dine at North Fork, they actively participate in educating tomorrow's hospitality leaders.
+While we train for guest satisfaction, the Training Kitchen's overall goal is to advance our students' education.

 RESERVATIONS & UPCOMING EVENTS